openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-checkboxgroup.md

 ## SelectStatus

-Since API version 9, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 9.

 | Name | Description|
 | ----- | -------------------- |